leoapsilva/fileimportter/README.md

-# importFile
+# FileImportter
-Import a CSV and XML files to database using Laravel using job and queue.
+Imports files in CSV and XML files to database using Laravel.

 ## What it does?